-The environmental health fellow will perform research and geo-spatial data collection, processing, and analysis with a focus on environmental health issues associated with oil, gas, and petrochemical development.
+Fellows will perform research and geo-spatial data collection, processing, and analysis with a focus on environmental health issues associated with oil, gas, and petrochemical development.
 Specific projects and research interests will be identified by the fellow in consultation with FracTracker staff and the fellow’s graduate program advisor.
-While multiple projects might be undertaken, a signature capstone project and blog post on www.fractracker.org will be the primary foci of the experience.
+While multiple projects might be undertaken, a signature capstone project and blog post on the FracTracker website will be the primary foci of the experience.
 The fellow will also have the opportunity to present their work to various audiences in the format of their choice.

 This position is not eligible for health benefits, but approved travel expenses for relevant research, meetings, and fieldwork will be reimbursed.
 This position reports to the Pittsburgh FracTracker office.
 Depending on the state of the COVID-19 pandemic, fellows will likely work 100% remotely.

 The responsibilities of the fellow will revolve around their capstone project.
 They may also be asked to assist with daily work and time sensitive projects of the organization.
 Responsibilities will vary, but may include:

-This fellowship is dedicated to current graduate students in Western Pennsylvania only.
+This fellowship is dedicated to current graduate students only.
 The candidate should possess the following qualifications: